need a way to uniquely identify actor in a workflow and locate it

 in a model.
 This ties in to a search mechanism.

-#5 Updated by Christopher Brooks almost 7 years ago
+#5 Updated by Christopher Brooks about 7 years ago

 BTW - the ptII tree has a find feature that allows the user to search for